osiam/connector4java-integration-tests/README.md

 [OSIAM vagrant VM](https://github.com/osiam/vagrant).
 It's pretty easy to setup.
 Just run the above mentioned command in the OSIAM vagrant VM and run the integration-tests against the VM.

+## Cross Project Debugging

+If you want to use the integration tests to debug code in other OSIAM projects, you need to enable the `debug` profile.
+Please remember that this overrides the active-by-default setting for the `postgres` profile, so if you want to use it, run it like

+    $ mvn clean pre-integration-test -P postgres,debug

+This changes nothing for the `mysql` profile, so running

+    $ mvn clean pre-integration-test -P mysql,debug

+is equivalent.

+In your IDE containing the project you want to debug, you can now attach the debugger.
+Just use the normal remote debugging setup for your IDE and connect to `localhost:8000`.
+Set your breakpoints as usual and run the test in the ITs project.
+Your IDE should pop up as soon as the service reaches the breakpoint.